 Unpasted: Unpasted wallpapers have no paste applied to the backing so paste will be needed.
 Unless specifically mentioned in the instructions that come with the wallpaper, these can be hung with standard wallpaper pastes available at your nearest paint and wallpaper store.
 We recommend hanging these using the paste-the-wall method, but you should check the instructions to see if the manufacturer recommends pasting the backing, in which case you will need to book the wallpaper.
 For detailed instructions about hanging unpasted wallpaper, see our How to Hang Wallpaper guide.

-Random Match (aka Free Match): Wallpaper with a random match have no design repeat, this means that is does not matter where you match the next strip of wallpaper, it will always continue the design.
+Random Match (aka Free Match): Wallpaper with a random match has no design repeat, this means that is not matter where you match the next strip of wallpaper, it will always continue the design.
 Textures, grasscloths, and stripes are all examples of patterns with a random match.

 Repeat: The design repeat of a wallpaper tells you how many inches the pattern is vertically, until it repeats itself again.
-Patterns with no repeats (like textures) will have little waste, but larger designs (with repeats above 21") may require more wallpaper because there is more waste because you need to match the pattern from strip to strip and can lose up to the pattern repeat on each strip to match them properly.
+Patterns with no repeats (like textures) will have little waste, but larger designs (with repeats above 21") may require more wallpaper.
+Because there is more waste since you need to match the pattern from strip to strip and can lose up to the pattern repeat on each strip to match them properly.

 Width: This is the width of the wallpaper (or the border), the most common width is 20.5", but there are also many wallpapers that are 21", 27" and 36".
 20.5" and 21" wallpapers are usually 33' long per bolt (or 16.5' per single roll), 27" wallpapers are usually 27' long per bolt (or 13.5' per single roll), and 36" wallpapers (usually grasscloths) are 24' per bolt (or 12' per single roll).

 Single Roll Coverage: This is the square footage that you will get from a single roll of the wallpaper (or spool of border).
-This is simply a calculation of the width (above) times the single roll lengths (above).
+This is simply a calculation of the width times the single roll lengths.
 Sidewalls are usually priced in single roll increments, but must be purchased as double rolls or bolts since this is how they are packaged.
-So to get the bolt (or double roll) coverage simply multiply this number by 2.
+To get the bolt (or double roll) coverage simply multiply this number by 2.

 When calculating the amount needed for a job see our Wallpaper Calculator page, or use this square footage to determine how many single rolls you need.
 Be sure to deduct for doors and windows and add more if you have a large design repeat.

-Scrubbable: Scrubbable wallpapers can be scrubbed with a sponge, scrubbale wallpaper have a higher level of durability than washable wallpapers.
-You can use a soap or mild detergent on scrubbable wallpaper.
+Scrubbable: Scrubbable wallpapers can be scrubbed with a sponge, scrubbale wallpaper has a higher level of durability than washable wallpapers.
+You can use soap or mild detergent on scrubbable wallpaper.

 Washable: Washable wallpapers can be lightly cleaned with a sponge or a damp cloth.
 You should take care when cleaning washable wallpapers, but if you are gentle, they should clean easily.